francescogerardomarra/its/modulo26/7_logging_spring.md

 logging.logback.rollingpolicy.file-name-pattern=logs/app-%d{yyyy-MM-dd}.%i.log
 ```

-To achieve **size-based or hybrid rolling**, or to enable other advanced logging features, define a custom `logback-spring.xml` file.
+To achieve **size-based or hybrid rolling**, or to enable other advanced logging features, define a custom `logback-spring.xml` file as follows:

 ```xml
 <configuration>